-The red sandstone used in the bridge is a Miltenberg specialty and has been sought-after since at least the Middle Ages.
+The red sandstone is a Miltenberg specialty and has been sought-after since at least the Middle Ages.

 The truly medieval 13th century western gate tower.

 This was our first introduction to St. John of Nepomuk.
-He was martyred by the King of Bohemia, who threw him into the Vltava (Moldau) River at Prague.
-He is thereby considered a protector against floods and drowning.
-Statues of him are also found on or near bridges.
+He drowned when the King of Bohemia threw him into the Vltava (Moldau) River at Prague and is thereby considered a protector against floods and drowning.
+Statues of him are found on or near bridges.

 Since all of our trip was along rivers, and since those rivers are subject to flooding, we met up with him frequently.

-There is also a later tradition that he was killed by the King of Bohemia for refusing to violate the confessional, but the contemporary accounts state that the reason for his death was his supporting the Archbishop rather than the King in the choice of an abbot for a rich local abbey.
+Tradition holds that he was killed for refusing to violate the confessional (the king was suspicious of his wife's fidelity), but the contemporary accounts state that the reason for his death was his supporting the Archbishop rather than the King in the choice of an abbot for a rich local abbey.

 This building is dated 1581.
-Our guide said that the "X" shape design of the half-timbering on the upper story was intended to represent the cross of St. Andrew who, according to tradition, was martyred on an X-shaped cross or saltire.
+The "X" shape design of the half-timbering on the upper story represents the cross of St. Andrew who, according to tradition, was crucified on an X-shaped cross or saltire.
 The diamond shapes on the lower story indicated the wealth of the builder.

 The three figures between the two stories also had some kind of tradition associated with them, but I forget what it was.

-The real interesting thing, however, is the ground floor, which is constructed of sandstone.
-Since the town was subject to frequent flooding, the original lower stories of the buildings sustained damage and could fail causing the building to collapse damaging both it and neighboring structures not to mention endangering life.
-Therefore the town leaders required that the lower stories all be made of the local sandstone, which had the additional property that it dried relatively quickly after a flood.
-Buildings that predated the rule had to be retrofitted.
+The feature, however, that attracted us is the ground floor, which is constructed of sandstone.
+Since the town is subject to frequent flooding, the wooden lower stories of the buildings sustained damage.
+Failure would cause the building to collapse damaging both it and neighboring structures not to mention endangering life.
+The town leaders dictated that lower stories all be made of the local sandstone, which had the additional property that it dried quickly after a flood.
+Buildings that predated the rule were retrofitted.